 Structural engineering and art: Students will explore the exhibit taking inspiration from Johnny Swing’s unconventional benches.
 Following the exhibit students will be challenge to create their own bench strong enough to hold a figurine.

-Futuristic lighting with basic circuits: In this three-hour workshop students will learn how to wire a basic lighting circuit and create their own futuristic pendant light inspired by Johnny Swing.
+Futuristic lighting with basic circuits: In this two-hour workshop students will learn how to wire a basic lighting circuit and create their own futuristic pendant light inspired by Johnny Swing.

 2018–2019 Special exhibition workshops are $7.50 per student and chaperone.
 All school staff or one parent per homeschool family are free.
-To register please email Mollie Davis, Education associate, at firstname.lastname@example.org or call 802.985.3346 x 3392.
+To register please email Mollie Davis, Family and Academic Program Coordinator, at email@example.com or call 802.985.3346 x 3392.